CodeWhiteWeb/CodeWhiteWeb/README.md

 ### Hi there 👋, I am Code White  <img align="right" width="100" height="100" src="https://user-images.githubusercontent.com/79645854/121132158-67d5c800-c84e-11eb-9198-83811a4d6c79.png">

 ---------------------------------------------------------------------------------------------------------------------------
-- 🔭 I’m currently working on my github page : https://codewhiteweb.github.io/
+- 🔭 I’m currently working on my github page : https://codewhiteweb.cf/
 - 🌱 I’m currently learning : Node.js
 - 👯 I’m looking to collaborate on my webpage
 - 🤔 I’m looking for help with Javascript
 - 💬 Ask me about for CSS help
 - 📫 How to reach me:
  1. Mail me at "web.codewhite@gmail.com" or
- 2. scroll to bottom of the page of "https://CodeWhiteWeb.github.io" and find CONTACT ME or
+ 2. scroll to bottom of the page of "https://codewhiteweb.cf" and find CONTACT ME
- 3. telegram : https://t.me/codewhiteweb (which is dead)

 - ⚡ Fun fact: 7 out of 10 consumers find a company via the blog
 ---------------------------------------------------------------------------------------------------------------------------